zapman449/monitorama_2016_notes/Mon02__Monitoring.is.Dead.Long.Live.Monitoring__by_Greg.Poirier.md

 * Things change
 * The problem is making assertions about data in isolation
 * How do you detect a fault in a distributed systems
 * The 'FLP result' [1] 1985  The general case about fault detection.
 In an async network, a fault is impossible to detect.
 * Byzantine Generals Problem [2]
 * Big problem for us: respond to slowly or fail to respond [3][4]
-    * Failing to respond is a special case of responding too slowly.
+    * Failing to respond is a special case of responding too slowly. ***
 * What is required to determine if something is responding to slowly?
 Service Level Objectives.
 * Better health checks.
 * Monitoring is part of building the effing software.
 * what if we had TDD for monitoring.
-A grammer for healthchecking things at the root of your project.
+A grammar for healthchecking things at the root of your project.
 * Understand how your systems behave
+* Challenge to monitoring vendors:
     * build better tools: For example: Event Correlation is not a first class citizen in any tool system.

-@grepory
-github.com/grpory/monitorama2016
-opsee.com